Psoriatic Arthritis

 Treatment

-There is no cure.
 The goal of treatment is to manage symptoms and slow joint damage.
-Options are:
+There is no cure for psoriatic arthritis.
+Ways to treat it are:

-• Lifestyle changes, such as maintaining a healthy weight and exercising regularly
+• Lifestyle changes, such as having a healthy weight and working out often

 • Medicines to ease pain and swelling, such as: